Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Evaluation

 \subsubsection{Extracted Model}

 We abstract the X3DH key agreement protocol with a private channel that `magically' communicates a master secret key (initial root key) between two parties.
-Like in the handwritten \Tamarin model for Signal in~\cite{cremers2023a}, this avoids verification issues with Tamarin's limited Diffie-Hellman (DH) theory.
-See \cite[Sec.
-2.3 and 2.4]{chevalSAPICProtocolVerifiers}) for further discussion on the support of DH theories in Tamarin and other protocol verifiers. \begin{full} This allows us to focus on the Sesame and double ratcheting layers, while avoiding the limitations of current protocol verifiers when handling the Diffie-Hellman (DH) theory verify the X3DH handshake. \ProVerif and \DeepSec do not have dedicated support for DH theories and only allow for a coarse approximation using custom equations (that need to be linear or subterm convergent, see discussion \cite[Sec.
-2.3 and 2.4]{chevalSAPICProtocolVerifiers}). \Tamarin has a richer DH theory, but does not permit addition in the exponent and can suffer from slowdowns in unification.
-As unification in a full DH theory is undecidable~\cite{doughertyAlgebraSymbolicDiffieHellman2013, matiyasevivc2003enumerable} (and all those tools build on unification), full DH requires fundamental advancements.
-While a proof of the X3DH handshake in \Tamarin{'s} limited theory might be possible, we considered that work orthogonal to our goal of finding implementation-level flaws and wait for future improvements of our verification backends. \end{full}
+Like in the handwritten \Tamarin model for Signal in~\cite{cremers2023a}, this avoids verification issues with \Tamarin's limited Diffie-Hellman (DH) theory (see \cite[Sec.
+2.3 and 2.4]{cheval2022sapic+} for further discussion on the support of DH theories in \Tamarin and other protocol verifiers).